Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 **Operands** - These are the objects operated on by operators.
 In `a + b = c` `a`, `b`, and `c` are operands.

-**Modulus** - The `%` operator, called the modulous gives the remainder of two numbers.
+**Modulus** - The `%` operator, called the modulus gives the remainder of two numbers.
 In Ruby, the following work:

 ```ruby
 8 % 2